DWI Expungement Lawyer

 No one wants to have a black mark on his or her record but that's exactly what a DWI conviction is—and you may carry it with you for the rest of your life.
 It may harm your career, as you may need to reveal it when applying for work.

 You may, however, be able to make sure the records are destroyed by getting what is known as an "expungement," or expunction.
 This means your DWI black mark is completely erased from your record.
-An expunged record lawyer in Houston, Texas may be able to help with your options.
+An expunged record lawyer in the Houston, Texas area may be able to help with your options.

 An expungement may be an option under the following circumstances: